zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ## ArcBox Azure Consumption Costs

-ArcBox resources generate Azure consumption charges from the underlying Azure resources including core compute, storage, networking and auxiliary services.
-Note that Azure consumption costs vary depending the region where ArcBox is deployed.
+ArcBox resources generate Azure consumption charges from the underlying Azure resources including core compute, storage, networking, and auxiliary services.
+Note that Azure consumption costs vary depending on the region where ArcBox is deployed.
 Be mindful of your ArcBox deployments and ensure that you disable or delete ArcBox resources when not in use to avoid unwanted charges.
-Users may review cost analysis of ArcBox by using [Azure Cost Analysis](https://docs.microsoft.com/azure/cost-management-billing/costs/quick-acm-cost-analysis).
+Users may review the cost analysis of ArcBox by using [Azure Cost Analysis](https://docs.microsoft.com/azure/cost-management-billing/costs/quick-acm-cost-analysis).

 ## Deployment Options and Automation Flow